Open innovation and collaboration in the supply chain – if well managed – can bring the following benefits:

 Open innovation should help to increase the quality, speed and returns of innovation.

 The innovation process is known to be difficult to manage and unpredictable in terms of lead time, costs and returns.
 Many SME manufacturing companies would like to have ’their own product’ but fail to make it happen.
-But also large companies, with a lot of knowledge and facilities, have to deal with a lot of loss of profitability, delays and failures along the way.
+But also large companies, with a lot of knowledge and facilities, have to deal with loss of profitability, delays and failures along the way.

 0 of 1 Vragen completed